pick8chu/pick8chu.github.io/pages/algorithm/best-time-to-buy-and-sell-stock-with-transaction-fee.md

 ## 1. My approach

 This is actually a problem that I was asked on an interview, and I honestly had no idea how to solve it.
-And Thankfully I had a change to look at it once more on Leetcode, but I still couldn't even guess how to.
+And Thankfully I had a chance to look at it once more on Leetcode, but I still couldn't even guess how to.